Lymphoedema Surgery in Thailand Your guide to cost, top specialists & hospitals

 When Can You Return to Work and Exercise?

 Desk work can typically resume within one to two weeks after LVA, or two to three weeks after VLNT, depending on the donor site.
 Light walking is encouraged from day one.
+Avoid driving until you are off prescription pain medication and can perform an emergency stop comfortably with the operated limb, usually around one to two weeks after LVA and a little longer after VLNT, and only once your surgeon agrees.
 Structured exercise and manual lymphatic drainage resume gradually under guidance from your physiotherapist.
-Heavy lifting and intense exercise should wait until your surgeon confirms adequate healing — usually four to six weeks post-operatively.
+Heavy lifting and intense exercise should wait until your surgeon confirms adequate healing, usually four to six weeks post-operatively.

 When Will You See Final Results?